The Best Nike Shoes for Weightlifting

 4.Traction

-A slip of the foot—especially while carrying heavy weights—can be dangerous and cause injury.
+A slip of the foot — especially while carrying heavy weights — can be dangerous and cause injury.
 Weightlifting shoes with proper traction can help lifters feel safe and secure on their feet.
-Look for rubber treads and defined traction patterns on the bottom of the shoe, which will help you keep your footing on all types of surface at the gym.
+Look for rubber treads and defined traction patterns on the bottom of the shoe, which will help you keep your footing on all types of surfaces at the gym.

 5.Straps